AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/authoring/product-cockpit.md

 ## Configuration {#configuration}

-Product catalogs need to be configured in AEM.
-See [configuring store and catalogs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/storefront/getting-started.html?#catalog) for more information.
+Product catalogs must be configured in AEM.
+See [configuring store and catalogs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/storefront/getting-started.html#catalog) for more information.

 Enabling staged catalog features require authentication.
-See [Getting Started](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/storefront/getting-started.html) for more information.
+See [Getting Started](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/storefront/getting-started.html) for more information.

 >[!NOTE]
 >
->Staged catalog features are only available with Adobe Commerce and 3rd party connectors that support token-based authentication.
+>Staged catalog features are only available with Adobe Commerce and third-party connectors that support token-based authentication.

 ## Opening the Product Cockpit {#opening-product-cockpit}